dsuch/pymqi/docs/index.rst

 =====================
 More documentation
 =====================
-The author's blog:

-    * `WebSphere MQ Administration with Python.
-Part I – introducing PCFExecute <http://www.zato.io/blog/2011/03/10/websphere-mq-administration-with-python-part-i-introducing-pcfexecute/>`_ (March 10th, 2011)
-    * `Message browsing with WebSphere MQ and PyMQI <http://www.zato.io/blog/2011/02/21/message-browsing-with-websphere-mq-and-pymqi/>`_ (February 21st, 2011)
-    * `A quick intro to WebSphere MQ & Python programming <http://www.zato.io/blog/2011/01/31/a-quick-intro-to-websphere-mq-python-programming/>`_ (January 31st, 2011)
-    * `PyMQI 1.2 is coming soon <http://www.zato.io/blog/2010/12/03/pymqi-1-2-is-coming-soon/>`_ (December 3rd, 2010)
-    * `PyMQI 1.0 – Python i WebSphere MQ <http://www.zato.io/blog/2009/12/05/pymqi-1-0-python-i-websphere-mq/>`_ (Polish only,  December 5th, 2009)

-Other documentation:

-    * `Installing PyMQI 1.2 on CentOS 5.5 <http://nsupathy.wordpress.com/2011/03/22/installing-pymqi1-2-on-centos-5-5/>`_ at Umapathy's Blog (March 22, 2011)
+    * `Installing PyMQI 1.2 on CentOS 5.5 <https://nsupathy.wordpress.com/2011/03/22/installing-pymqi1-2-on-centos-5-5/>`_ at Umapathy's Blog (March 22, 2011)
-    * Sami Salkosuo of IBM has written `a developerWorks article about PyMQI here <http://www.ibm.com/developerworks/websphere/library/techarticles/0708_salkosuo/0708_salkosuo.html>`_.
+    * Sami Salkosuo of IBM has written `a developerWorks article about PyMQI here <https://www.ibm.com/developerworks/websphere/library/techarticles/0708_salkosuo/0708_salkosuo.html>`_.
 It gives a good overview and includes several good example applications (August 29th, 2007)
     * PyMQI has plenty of doc strings.
 They're `reproduced here <api.html>`_ for convenience.